Tongue discomfort, which includes pain and burning sensations, often can result from

-Certain foods, especially acidic ones (eg, pineapple)
+Irritation from certain foods, especially acidic ones (for example, pineapple)

-Certain ingredients in toothpaste, mouthwash, candy, or gum
+Irritation from certain ingredients in toothpaste, mouthwash, candy, or gum

 Thrush Noncancerous mouth growths (candidiasis Candidiasis (Yeast Infection) Candidiasis is infection with the yeast Candida.
 Candidiasis tends to occur in moist areas of the skin.
 This skin infection may cause rashes, scaling, itching, and swelling.
 Doctors examine... read more ), a common infection in which an overgrowth of fungi forms a white film on the tongue